ashishjain1988/VCFAnnotator/README.md

 t <- annotateVariant(file = VCFfilePath)
 write.table(t,"Challenge_data_annotated_variants.txt",sep="\t",quote = F,row.names = F)
 ```
 In addition to that, there is another function `getVariantInfoFromExACAPI` which make a batch call to the Broad Institue's ExAC project API to retreive the annotation information of variants.
 More information about this function can be found by typing `?getVariantInfoFromExACAPI` in R terminal.
+This function is called by the `annotateVariant` function internally to add annotations from ExAC project.